-Ares™ SN provides consistent, reliable control of key grass and broadleaf weeds including subsequent flushes of some key Western Canadian weeds.
+Ares™ SN is the performance standard in weed control for Clearfield canola.
+It provides consistent, reliable control of key grass and broadleaf weeds including subsequent flushes of some key Western Canadian weeds.
 With a wide window of application, Ares SN provides the flexibility to spray at your convenience.

 |Weed Class||List of Weeds|

 |Broadleaf weeds controlled - cotyledon to 4 leaf (except where indicated)||Chickweed2

 Cleavers2 (1 to 4 whorls)

 Lamb’s quarters (cotyledon to 6 leaf)

 Wild buckwheat (cotyledon to 6 leaf)

 |Grassy weeds controlled - 1 to 6 true leaf (except where indicated)||Barnyard grass